Drive sales on autopilot with ecommerce-focused featuresSee Features

-Hard Bounce vs. Soft Bounce: Email Delivery Troublemakers
+Hard Bounce vs. Soft Bounce: How to Avoid These Email Delivery Troublemakers

-Hard bounce, soft bounced emails, spam—these all are keywords for poorly performed email campaigns.
-These troublemakers can spoil not only your email campaign results but your sender reputation as well.
+Hard bounce, soft bounced emails, spam—these are keywords for poorly performed email campaigns.
+These troublemakers can spoil not only your email campaign results but your sender reputation as well, affecting future campaign deliverability.

 Keep reading and learn how to distinguish hard bounce vs. soft bounce, correct issues you might have with your email delivery, and prevent your emails from bouncing in the first place.